North Central Umpire Program

 For a child, seeing an umpire suited up behind the plate is a memorable part of the Little League experience—and NCLL is lucky to have some of the best in the game (Not hyperbole but facts.).

-Our program pairs new and veteran officials, offers hands-on training, and makes it simple to pick up games that fit your schedule.
+Our program pairs new and veteran officials, loans gear, offers hands-on training, and makes it simple to pick up games that fit your schedule.
 Use the cards below to register, connect with coordinators, and find resources.

 It may not seem obvious at first, but being an umpire is a rewarding experience.
 Listen to these current umpires about how they came to get involved and what it means to them.